wesen1/luacov-html/README.md

 Example
 -------

-Have a look at `example/tests/.luacov` for a fully configured example.
+Have a look at `example/tests/.luacov` for a fully configured example. </br>
+You can view a live version of the example coverage report [here](https://wesen1.github.io/luacov-html/example-coverage-report/).

 Usage